 It is the ideal Greek island to visit if you don’t want to be surrounded by tourists, mostly due to the fact that not many people know it even exists!

-Serifos is a hidden gem
+Greek island of Serifos: a hidden gem

 It’s hard to find a Greek island that doesn’t get flooded with tourists during the summer months.